simple-login/documentation/README.md

 # Contributing
 Anybody is welcome to contribute grammatical and factual corrections.

-# Guides Copyright
-All contect in this repository is copyright ® of SimpleLogin SAS.

-**Copyright ® 2019 - 2023 SimpleLogin SAS.
-All rights reserved.**

 # Third Party Licenses
 Docs made possible by [MkDocs](https://www.mkdocs.org), which the use of the softawre is licensed under a "[BSD 2-Clause License](https://github.com/mkdocs/mkdocs/blob/master/LICENSE)".